 Another factor to consider is that if the Court does not have the education or experience to understand Autism, the child’s needs may be completely ignored or overlooked.
 In this case, getting help for the child becomes a legal battle—and is not considered a priority.
 An abusive father may negate the child’s illness, blame the mother or raise false allegations, and resort to manipulation to gain custody.
 Mothers seeking help for their children are likely to lose custody because it now appears they can’t manage the child or the child only has troubles while in their care!
 And the abuser will be happy to point this out.

-I lost custody of my son with Aspberger’s (high functioning Autism) in this way.
+I lost custody of my son who is suspected of having Aspberger’s (high functioning Autism) in this way.
 I am sharing a little bit of my story to raise awareness, and to let other moms going through a similar struggle to know that you are not alone.
 Though I lost custody, I know I did the right thing to fight to get my son help.
 I will never stop fighting to bring him home.

 The moment came with the darkness of raven wings soaring over my tiny one bedroom apartment, the realization that I have done all I could to help my son and now I had to let him go.
 The realization that Son (age 6 1/2) needed more help than I could provide (in-home PCA services and respite care) and since I shared joint legal custody with the abuser who was refusing treatment, I could not get that help.